 Why Your Insurance Premiums Are Rising in British Columbia

 Insurance premiums in British Columbia have been climbing because the cost of repairing, rebuilding, and recovering from damage is higher than ever.
 Factors such as rising construction and labour expenses, frequent wildfires, severe flooding, and delays in sourcing materials are all pushing insurance prices upward across the province.
 Even homeowners and drivers with spotless records are impacted, as insurers set rates based on overall provincial risk, not just individual claims.
-You can still manage your costs by comparing multiple quotes, bundling home and auto insurance, enhancing safety measures, and notifying your insurer about property upgrades.
+You can still manage your costs by comparing multiple quotes, bundling home insurance in British Columbia with ICBC auto insurance, enhancing safety measures, and notifying your insurer about property upgrades.

 What’s happening with insurance prices in B.C.

-If your home insurance or car insurance renewal in British Columbia arrived higher than last year, you’re not imagining it — insurance prices in BC continue to climb across most regions.
+If your BC home insurance or ICBC car insurance renewal arrived higher than last year, you’re not imagining it — insurance prices in BC continue to climb across most regions.
 Even homeowners with strong maintenance records and drivers with clean histories are seeing higher premiums.

 Across the province, insurers are facing the same pressures: record-breaking wildfires, rising rebuild costs, severe flood events, and inflation-driven repair expenses.
 From Vancouver and Surrey to Prince George and Kelowna, the cost of insurance is increasing because the cost of claims is rising even faster.